An introduction

 Unexpected things can happen at Degenerate Art!
 Though you can count on me writing twice a week (or more) on many topics related to those I’ve covered in articles, essays, or books in the past.
 And there will be departments to help you sort everything out.
 They’ll include

-• Politics & History—on crises and the nature of collapse, and also signs of hope
+• Politics & History—crises, the nature of collapse, and signs of hope

-• Climate & the Arctic—on the fraught history of exploration and planet’s future
+• Climate & the Arctic—the fraught history of exploration and the planet’s future

 • Appalachian Exile—tales about my spectacularly odd childhood and